-Being a wedding photographer is truly THE BEST job on the planet.
-I get to artistically document the most beautiful, joy-filled and emotional day of your life.
+First off, know that wedding photography is truly THE BEST job!
+I get to artistically document the most beautiful, joy-filled day of my clients’ lives.

-- Your photographer will be near you for 8 hours on your wedding day.
+- will be right by you for 8 hours

-- Your photographer is the one you’ll exchange the most emails with!
+- you will exchange the most emails with!

-- Your photographer will interact with your guests and all the people closest to you.
+- will interact with your guests and the people closest to you.

-- Your photographer is the one vendor you’ll still be in communication with after the wedding.
-Gallery delivery, print sales, album design… And many would love to photograph your life’s next milestones.
+- you’ll still be in communication with after the wedding.
+Gallery delivery, print sales, album design… not to mention photographing life’s next milestones.

 What should I be looking for in a wedding photographer?

-Everyone’s a little different in what they’re seeking, and what compromises they’re willing to make because in an ideal world we’d all have Jose Villa photograph our wedding and be done with it.
+Everyone’s a little different in what they’re seeking!
+So this is a general guide.
+In an ideal world we’d all have Jose Villa photograph our wedding and be done with it.

 There are many variables but some key considerations are:

-Price Price can give you clues as to quality and experience level of the photographer.
+Price can give you clues as to quality and experience photographer.
 The average price for a wedding photographer in San Francisco is just over $3,900 (2017 figures).
-But even knowing that, it isn’t all clear-cut.
-Make sure you find out exactly what’s included.
+Make sure you find out exactly what is included.

-Consistency Consistency is a big part of what you pay for.
-It means the photographer has refined their artistic voice and honed their creative vision.
+Consistency means the photographer has refined their artistic voice and honed their creative vision.
 Without consistency in both picture-taking and editing, there is no guarantee what they’ll produce on your wedding day.

-Quality Quality speaks for itself.
-Anyone can see that some photographers’ portfolios have demonstrable technical ability, sharp images, well-timed moments, beautiful composition, skilled understanding of light and overall cohesion as a curated body of work.
+Anyone can see that some photographers’ portfolios have technical ability, sharp images, well-timed moments, beautiful composition, skilled understanding of light and overall cohesion as a curated body of work.

-Professionalism There are some great semi-pro togs out there with low rates because they don’t depend on it as their sole income source.
-Just be careful though, as they may not have the same insurances, licenses and liability protection as business owners should the worst happen.
+Semi-pro togs make great work and have low rates as they don’t depend on it as their sole income.
+Just be careful as they may not have the same insurances, licenses and liability protection should the worst happen.

-Speed Are they prompt responding to your inquiry and crucially your follow-up emails?
-Really successful and busy photographers are out of the office traveling & shooting a ton.
+Are they prompt responding to your inquiry and your follow-up emails?
+Successful photographers are out of the office shooting a ton.
 But keeping you waiting days on end is a bad sign that they may be hard to reach when you need them.

-Passion Photographers are usually super excited about sharing their work and getting out there!
-Nobody wants a photographer that’s just going through the motions on your wedding day, bored out of their mind because they’re sooooo over it!
+Photographers are usually super excited about sharing their work!
+Nobody wants a photographer that’s simply going through the motions on your wedding day because they’re sooooo over weddings!

-Attention to detail This may not matter to some people – each to their own!
-To me I like it when a company I’m going to do business with has a user-friendly frequently updated website, engaging content on social media and a cohesive, accessible brand that really speaks to me.
+I like it when a company I’m going to do business with has a user-friendly, active website, engaging content on social media and a cohesive, accessible brand that really speaks to me.

 You reach out…

-You make a shortlist of photographers that are in your budget and whose personality seems like a great fit.
-Can you imagine grabbing coffee with this person?
+You make a shortlist of photographers that are in your budget and whose work you love!
+If I’m on that list – thank you!

 Reach out and begin a conversation.
 You’ll probably see more detailed pricing menus and some more information.